 Exports of our products are subject to export controls imposed by the U.S. Government and administered by the U.S. Departments of State and Commerce.
 In certain instances, these regulations may require pre-shipment authorization from the administering department.
 For products subject to the Export Administration Regulations ("EAR") administered by the Department of Commerce's Bureau of Industry and Security, the requirement for a license is dependent on the type and end use of the product, the final destination and the identity of the end user.
 Virtually all exports of products subject to the International Traffic in Arms Regulations ("ITAR") regulations administered by the Department of State's Directorate of Defense Trade Controls require a license.
-Most of our fiber optics products and our terrestrial solar power products are subject to EAR; however, certain fiber optics products and all of our commercially available solar cell satellite power products are currently subject to ITAR.
+Most of our fiber optics products and our terrestrial solar power products are subject to EAR; however, certain fiber optics products are currently subject to ITAR.